 Presentation

 The initiative is promoted by the Trinidad Alfonso Foundation with collaboration from Valencia City Council.
-It brings together the city’s most international competitions, including the Valencia Half Marathon Trinidad Alfonso Zurich and Valencia Marathon Trinidad Alfonso, the Valencia 10K Ibercaja and the Valencia 15K Night Race Banco Mediolanum, four races with an IAAF Label, but also all the others in a calendar with more than 50 annual races.
+It brings together the city’s most international competitions, including the Valencia Half Marathon Trinidad Alfonso Zurich and Valencia Marathon Trinidad Alfonso Zurich, the Valencia 10K Ibercaja, races with an IAAF Label, and the Valencia 15K Night Race Banco Mediolanum, and the Circuito de Carreras Caixa Popular, with a calendar of more than 40 races per year and many approved events

 #MadeToRun